African humid period: Southern Hemisphere Africa

-In the Southern Hemisphere at Lake Malawi drying began later – 1,000 years before present – as did the African humid period which there began only about 8,000 years ago.
+In the Southern Hemisphere, at Lake Malawi, drying began later – 1,000 years before present – as did the African humid period, which there began only about 8,000 years ago.
 Contrarily, increased water levels in Etosha Pan (Namibia) appear to relate to a southward movement of the ITCZ at the end of the AHP although stalagmite growth data in Dante Cave also in Namibia has been interpreted as indicating a wetter climate during the AHP.
 Several records indicate that 5,500 years ago, precipitation changed in an east-west dipole-like way with drying in the west and moistening in the east.
 This pattern was probably driven by shifts in atmospheric moisture transport and of rain belt width.

 Mechanisms

-The end of the humid period appears to reflect the changes in insolation during the Holocene, as a progressive decrease of summer insolation caused the insolation gradients between Earth's hemispheres to decrease.
-However, the drying appears to have been much more abrupt than the insolation changes; it is not clear whether non-linear feedbacks led to abrupt changes in climate and it is also unclear whether the process, driven by orbital changes, was abrupt.
-Also, the Southern Hemisphere warmed and this resulted in a southward shift of the ITCZ; orbitally-driven insolation has increased over the Holocene in the Southern Hemisphere.
+The end of the humid period appears to reflect changes in insolation during the Holocene, as a progressive decrease in summer insolation reduced the insolation gradients between Earth's hemispheres.
+However, the drying appears to have been much more abrupt than the insolation changes; it is not clear whether non-linear feedbacks led to abrupt changes in climate; it is also unclear whether the process, driven by orbital changes, was abrupt.
+Also, the Southern Hemisphere warmed, and this resulted in a southward shift of the ITCZ; orbitally-driven insolation has increased over the Holocene in the Southern Hemisphere.

 As precipitation decreased, so did vegetation, in turn increasing the albedo and further decreasing precipitation.
-Furthermore, vegetation may have responded to increased variations in precipitation towards the end of the AHP although this view has been challenged.
+Furthermore, vegetation may have responded to increased variations in precipitation towards the end of the AHP, although this view has been challenged.
 This could have directed sudden changes in precipitation, although this view has been cast in doubt by the observation that in many places the end of the African humid period was gradual rather than sudden.
-Plants at higher and lower latitudes might respond differently to climate change; for example more diverse plant communities might have slowed down the end of the AHP.
+Plants at higher and lower latitudes might respond differently to climate change; for example, more diverse plant communities might have slowed down the end of the AHP.